 Springdale is a larger medium-sized city located in the state of Arkansas.
 With a population of 81,029 people and ten constituent neighborhoods, Springdale is the fourth largest community in Arkansas.

 Springdale real estate is some of the most expensive in Arkansas, although Springdale house values don't compare to the most expensive real estate in the U.S.

-Springdale is a blue-collar town, with 37.42% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Springdale is a city of sales and office workers, production and manufacturing workers, and service providers.
-There are especially a lot of people living in Springdale who work in office and administrative support (9.72%), sales jobs (9.50%), and management occupations (8.92%).
+When you are in Springdale, you'll notice that it is more blue-collar than most other communities in America.
+38.91% of Springdale’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Springdale is a city of sales and office workers, production and manufacturing workers, and professionals.
+There are especially a lot of people living in Springdale who work in office and administrative support (9.82%), sales jobs (9.40%), and management occupations (7.98%).

 Springdale is an extremely ethnically-diverse city.
 The people who call Springdale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Springdale residents report their race to be White, followed by Native Hawaiian.
 Springdale also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 36.24% of the city’s residents.
-Important ancestries of people in Springdale include Irish, English, French , and Italian.
+People of Hispanic or Latino origin account for 36.35% of the city’s residents.
+Important ancestries of people in Springdale include Irish, German, English, Italian, and Scottish.

 The most common language spoken in Springdale is English.
 Other important languages spoken here include Spanish and Pacific Island languages.